rbccps-iisc/CORNET2.0/README.md

 ###ROS2
-The Docker with ROS2 support is provided in docker_container folder along with other wireless tools for testing and evaulation.
+The Docker with ROS2 support provided in docker_container folder along with other wireless tools for testing and evaluation.

 build.sh script will build and tag the images required for running. you can add you own Dockerfile based on the file Dockerfile